apis3445/Playwright/README.md

 # Example tests:

 [Accessibility](./tests/Accessibility): Tool for accessibility testing with axe-core® for thorough accessibility checks.
-Axe-core® https://github.com/dequelabs/axe-core is a trademark of Deque Systems, Inc https://www.deque.com/. in the US and other countries.
+Axe-core® https://github.com/dequelabs/axe-core is a trademark of Deque Systems, Inc https://www.deque.com/ in the US and other countries.
 Includes dashboard, videos with accessibility bugs and copy bugs (POC).

 [AI](./tests/AI): ZeroStep allows you to create your test with plain text: Fill out the form with realistic values.

-[API](./tests/Api): Test to select a random item from an e-commerce and generate pre-conditions or post-conditions with API.
+[API](./tests/Api): Test to select a random item from e-commerce and generate pre-conditions or post-conditions with API.
 Includes fakerJS to generate random data for your tests.

 [Basic](./tests/Basic): Basic login test to show the Page object model, test steps descriptions, reuse authenticated state by different users with global setup, and assertions.